Learn how to set your project team up for success with The Architect's Complete Guide to Project Kickoff for architects and designers.

 During design & construction, the AEC team handled management of the asset on behalf of their client: the owner operator.
 The owner operator will now manage the real estate asset for as long as they own it.

-Owner operators engage in capital planning to determine whether they expand or contract their facilities.
-During project handoff, they might involve someone from the maintenance team or tenants who lease the space.
-This ensures a holistic approach to project handoff.
+Owner operators engage in capital planning, determining whether to expand or contract their facilities.
+During design handoff, they might involve the maintenance team or tenants who leased the space.
+This ensures a holistic approach to asset management.